cloud-gov/cg-site/_docs/getting-started/your-first-deploy.md

 Log in:

-  1. Enter **`cf login -a api.fr.cloud.gov --sso`**
+  1. Enter **`cf login -a api.fr.Cloud.gov --sso`**
   1. It'll say `One Time Code ( Get one at `[`https://login.fr.cloud.gov/passcode`](https://login.fr.cloud.gov/passcode)` )` -- visit this login link in your browser.
-  1. If you use a cloud.gov account, you may need to log in using your email address, password, and multi-factor authentication token.
+  1. If you use a Cloud.gov account, you may need to log in using your email address, password, and multi-factor authentication token.
 (EPA, FDIC, GSA, and NSF: use your agency button.)
   1. After you log in, the page will display your 10-character Temporary Authentication Code.
   1. Copy and paste that 10-character code into the command line (no typing indicators will show), and enter it.

 ## Target your "sandbox"

-If you have a federal email address, when you log in for the first time, cloud.gov will start automatically creating a [sandbox space]({{ site.baseurl }}{% link _docs/pricing/free-limited-sandbox.md %}) for you.
+If you have a federal email address, when you log in for the first time, Cloud.gov will start automatically creating a [sandbox space]({{ site.baseurl }}{% link _docs/pricing/free-limited-sandbox.md %}) for you.
 You might need to wait up to 5 minutes before it becomes available.

 Here's how to deploy a test app in your sandbox using the CLI.